sghoweri/ascmats.github.io/TTB_restore.md

 <img src="images/Reflash_8_dataIn2.png" width="600">

 - Now you need to pick your COM port, if you haven't connected your mat to your computer using the USB cable, do so now.
 - If you don't know which COM port is the right one, unplug the mat and open the COM port drop down menu and take note of the COM ports.
-Then click away (to close the COM port drop down menu), plug in your mat, and check to see if any new COM port numbers have shown up.
+Then, click away (to close the COM port drop down menu), plug in your mat, and re-open the COM port drop down menu.
+Check to see if any new COM port numbers have shown up.
 If yes, that's the mat's COM port, select it.

 <img src="images/Reflash_9_ComPort.png" width="600">